RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab13.md

 With all these changes we can re-run our `tasks-pipeline` and observe the results.
 Notable items:
 * The `git-rev` task gets run in parallel with the `build-app` task because it doesn't have any other dependencies it needs to wait for.
 It is truly beautiful that Tekton relieves us as the pipeline creators from figuring out the details of how to parallelize this work
-* There is now a tag in the `
 * The `deploy-to-dev` task runs the additional step and outputs the gitsha of the version it successfully deployed

 ![Full Dev pipeline results](images/full-pipeline-results.png)

 # Create a `stage-tekton-tasks` pipeline
+This is the task that will take in a parameter from the user that specifies the verified version that needs to be deploy to the stage environment.
+Presumable, this value will be the version of the app that has been tested and validated, and is read for deployment.
 We've already done this work, so we can easily jump into creating a new task and a new pipeline to make this happen.
 ```yaml
   apiVersion: tekton.dev/v1beta1
   kind: Task